Progress studies

 Why is this a pressing problem?

 Many advancements in science and technology have significantly improved human wellbeing over the past few centuries.
 It could be highly valuable to increase our understanding of the factors that led to periods of particularly high innovation throughout history, and to identify current bottlenecks to positive progress and interventions that could speed progress up.
-Current incentive structures in science often do not encourage the most productive research strategies or a focus on the questions that are most important from a welfare perspective, so finding ways to improve scientific incentives is one promising avenue.
-Despite how valuable many innovations have been for humanity, scientific and technological progress can also pose risks, for example by leading to the development of technologies that increase existential risk.
-Doing research on how policies and institutions can disincentivise risky research and encourage safe alternatives is therefore also important.

 Economic growth also appears to be a highly effective way of improving human wellbeing and reducing poverty.
 It could be useful to investigate the causes of economic growth and further explore its relationship with wellbeing.
 This 80000 Hours podcast interview with Tyler Cowen explores this in more detail.